sindresorhus/ky/readme.md

 The `jitter` option adds random jitter to retry delays to prevent thundering herd problems.
 When many clients retry simultaneously (e.g., after hitting a rate limit), they can overwhelm the server again.
 Jitter adds randomness to break this synchronization.
 Set to `true` to use full jitter, which randomizes the delay between 0 and the computed delay.
 Alternatively, pass a function to implement custom jitter strategies.

-**Note:** Jitter is not applied when the server provides a `Retry-After` header, as the server's explicit timing should be respected.
+**Note:** Jitter is not applied when the server provides a retry timing header, as the server's explicit timing should be respected.

-The `retryOnTimeout` option determines whether to retry when a request times out.
+The `retryOnTimeout` option determines whether to retry when a request times out before a response is returned.
 By default, retries are not triggered following a [timeout](#timeout).
+Timeouts while reading a response body through Ky shortcut methods are not retried because the response has already been received.

 The `shouldRetry` option provides custom retry logic that **takes precedence over the default retry checks** (`retryOnTimeout`, status code checks, etc.) for retriable methods.
 It is only called after the retry limit and method checks pass.